comediaLKB/incoherent_holography/README.md

 # incoherent_holography
-Example MATLAB scripts to process experimental data (scattered fields from a 2D incoherent object).
+An example MATLAB code to process experimental data (scattered fields from a 2D incoherent object).